-Updated tax credits for Renewables
+Updated tax credits for renewables

-ARRA extended the expiration date for the PTC to January 1, 2013, for wind and January 1, 2014, for all other eligible renewable resources.
-In addition, ARRA allows companies to choose an investment tax credit (ITC) of 30% in lieu of the PTC and allows for a grant in lieu of this credit to be funded by the U.S. Treasury.
+ARRA allows companies to choose an investment tax credit (ITC) of 30% in lieu of the PTC.
 For some technologies, such as wind, the full PTC would appear to be more valuable than the 30% ITC; however, the difference can be small.
 Qualitative factors, such as the lack of partners with sufficient tax liability, may cause companies to favor the ITC grant option.
-AEO2014 generally assumes that renewable electricity projects will claim the more favorable tax credit or grant option available to them.
+AEO2015 generally assumes that renewable electricity projects will claim the more favorable tax credit or grant option available to them.